Breaks and movement for productivity: the science-backed framework

 Can movement breaks help with afternoon fatigue?

 Yes, but the mechanism matters for choosing the right protocol.
-The afternoon dip between 1-3 PM is circadian in origin, not effort-based, which means caffeine masks it rather than resolving it [7].
-Movement works differently: it triggers norepinephrine release that directly increases arousal, with effects lasting 1-2 hours.
-For workers with schedule flexibility, the caffeine-nap combination offers a complementary tool — drinking a cup of coffee immediately before a 15-20 minute nap, so the caffeine kicks in as you wake, produces alertness that lasts 2-3 hours rather than the 1-2 hours of movement alone.
-The practical decision: if you have 10-15 minutes, a brisk walk or stair climb produces faster, stronger alertness.
-If you have 20-25 minutes and a place to rest, a coffee nap plus a 5-minute walk after waking provides longer-duration recovery.
-Our strategic napping guide covers the full protocol, including timing, duration, and how to handle environments where napping isn’t possible.
+The afternoon dip between 1-3 PM is circadian in origin rather than effort-based, which is why simply adding caffeine tends to mask it more than resolve it [7].
+Movement works differently, because brief physical activity raises physiological arousal and tends to lift alertness for a short window afterward.
+For workers with schedule flexibility, a short nap is a complementary tool: drinking a cup of coffee immediately before a 15-20 minute nap, so the caffeine takes effect as you wake, can produce longer-lasting alertness than movement alone.
+The practical decision is this.
+If you have 10-15 minutes, a brisk walk or stair climb produces faster, stronger alertness.
+If you have 20-25 minutes and a place to rest, a coffee nap followed by a 5-minute walk provides longer-duration recovery.
+Our strategic napping guide covers the full protocol, including timing, duration, and how to handle environments where napping is not possible.

 What are examples of movement breaks at a desk?